aggregat4/blog/_input/posts/2025-03-23-cursor-ai-coding-experience.md

 Common problems include:
 - Completely unmaintainable code: I often had it (re)writing custom SQL statements in integration tests when the program already had a repository abstraction covering all those cases.
-- Inperformant code: it resorted to resending a complete document every time the user typed a single character in a text editor project that used `y.js` to sync - it works, but it's a horrible solution.
+- Inefficient code: it resorted to resending a complete document every time the user typed a single character in a text editor project that used `y.js` to sync - it works, but it's a horrible solution.
-- Code with serious security issues: while the AI sometimes proactivel warns and codes against  potential security issues (like validating form input), this is basically luck of the draw - it will just as often come up with an incomplete, and insecure, solution.
+- Code with serious security issues: while the AI sometimes proactively warns and codes against  potential security issues (like validating form input), this is basically luck of the draw - it will just as often come up with an incomplete, and insecure, solution.

 ## Observations